2020 Kolkata Knight Riders season

-The 2020 season was the 13th season for the Indian Premier League franchise Kolkata Knight Riders (KKR).
+The 2020 season was the 13th season for the Indian Premier League (IPL) franchise Kolkata Knight Riders (KKR).
 They were one of the eight teams that competed in the 2020 Indian Premier League.
 The franchise previously qualified for the IPL playoffs in 2011 and won the tournament in 2012 and 2014.
-The team is being captained by Eoin Morgan with Brendon McCullum as the new team coach.
+The team was captained by Eoin Morgan with Brendon McCullum as the new team coach.
 The team finished 5th and could not qualify for the playoffs.

 Background

 Player retention and transfers

 The Kolkata Knight Riders retained 13 players and released ten players.
 On 12 September, Ali Khan becomes first USA cricketer to join IPL as replacement for Harry Gurney.